Division of Comparative Medicine

 Social housing

 NHPs are social animals that form complex relationships in their natural habitats.
 Therefore, providing them with social opportunities is one of the best ways to promote their psychological well-being.
 The vast majority of the NHP population at ONPRC lives in large outdoor or indoor/outdoor groups; the remaining animals primarily live indoors in small groups or paired housing.
 Whenever possible, we pair house indoor maintained NHPs; i.e., keep two monkeys in two cages to which both members have complete access.
-Providing and maintaining social housing for our NHPs is a top priority of the BSU.
+Providing and maintaining social housing for our NHPs is a top priority of BSU.

 Environmental enrichment